stalkrbeardedler18/code-simplicity-toolkit/CONTRIBUTING.md

 - Write clear commit messages.
 - Include tests for new features or bug fixes when possible.
 Testing is crucial for our project's reliability and stability.

+## Branch Naming Convention
+- Use descriptive names for branches to indicate the purpose of the changes (e.g., `feature/add-login`, `bugfix/fix-header`).

 Thank you for contributing!